 Instead of trying yet another reading program—and fearing that they’ll never be able to read—they have a fresh start with spelling, and everything begins to make sense.
 It’s not normally the way it works, but for some kids, learning to spell actually makes reading easier!
 We’ve heard from many delighted parents and tutors who report that their students’ reading level increased a couple of grade levels as they worked through All About Spelling.
 That’s what I like to hear!

-Do you have questions about the best time to start spelling instruction?
+Do you have questions about the right time to start spelling instruction?
 When did you start teaching spelling in your homeschool?
 Comment below!

 Photo credit: The Unlikely Homeschooler